 There are several ways that opening a new account could cause harm to your credit.
 For starters, you’re increasing the amount of revolving credit in your credit mix.
 That’s not going to help your credit score at all.

 Hard inquiries also hurt your credit scores.
 Sure, it’s just five or ten points, but that can add up if you’re applying for several cards at once.
 Plus, each of those inquiries remains on your credit report for two years!

 Finally, new accounts shorten your average length of credit because you’re essentially adding a big fat zero that brings down your more seasoned accounts.

 It’s OK to get a new credit card if you need one for a specific reason, but don’t open one solely in an attempt to rebuild credit.
 You’ll probably end up doing more damage in the long run.

-On the same token, closing an old account could hurt your credit score by inadvertently raising your credit utilization ratio.
-Closed accounts still contribute to your credit history length for another ten years, but they won’t count towards your available line of credit.
+Furthermore, closing an old account could hurt your credit score by inadvertently raising your credit utilization ratio.
+Closed credit accounts still contribute to your credit history length for another ten years.
+However, they won’t count towards your available line of credit.

 If you’re considering closing an account because you can’t control your spending, try locking up your cards or keeping them with a trustworthy family member.

 You may also want to delete any saved credit card information on your phone and laptop so you’re not tempted to make quick-click purchases.
 Of course, keeping your debt on track is most important.
 However, if self-control isn’t an issue, then you’re probably better off keeping your current accounts open.